openmpf/openmpf-components/cpp/KeywordTagging/README.md

 # Inputs

-When acting as a downstream stage of a feed forward pipeline, this component will accept feed forward tracks as input.
-The `FEED_FORWARD_PROP_TO_PROCESS` job property will be used to determine which properties in the feed forward track should be processed.
-For example, if `FEED_FORWARD_PROP_TO_PROCESS` is set to `TEXT,TRANSLATION` then this component will look for tags in both the `TEXT` and `TRANSLATION` properties in the feed forward track.
+When acting as a downstream stage of a feed-forward pipeline, this component will accept feed-forward tracks as input.
+The `FEED_FORWARD_PROP_TO_PROCESS` job property will be used to determine which properties in the feed-forward track should be processed.
+For example, if `FEED_FORWARD_PROP_TO_PROCESS` is set to `TEXT,TRANSLATION` then this component will look for tags in both the `TEXT` and `TRANSLATION` properties in the feed-forward track.
 The trigger words for each of these properties will be represented as seperate outputs.
 Refer to the Outputs section below.